CodeAlloc/NHXDB/README.md

 # NHXDB

-NHXDB is a lightweight Database which combines the SQL-like language with the ease of NoSQL-like syntax
+NHXDB is a lightweight Database which combines the SQL-like language with the ease of ORM syntax

 # Features currently supported